What is unique about our preschool?

 Besides the class orientation, SPNS holds three mandatory evening meetings per year.

 Regarding the Sprouts afternoon class time -what about naps?
 What if a parent has an older child that needs to be picked up from school?

 Children usually adapt quite quickly to the afternoon class.
 They may need a quiet, restful morning on school days in order to have the best possible experience in the afternoon.
 Many families have negotiated the afternoon pick-up of older children successfully by swapping pick-up with friends or neighbors.
 Sprouts quickly learn to look forward to school and rally their energy for play.

 Lunch Bunch is a child's hour of lunch and playtime while the parent attends the parent meeting.

 Lunch Bunch is supervised by a few parents who sign up to work that hour a week.

-- Yes, parents who choose to work one Lunch Bunch hour a week receive a monthly tuition discount.
+Yes, parents who choose to work one Lunch Bunch hour a week receive a monthly discount on tuition.
 Only a limited number of Lunch Bunch supervisor slots are available each year and are first come, first served, sign up is at registration.

 Who provides school snacks & lunches?

 All snacks and lunches are provided by parents.

 Class snacks are provided by the parent assigned to kitchen duty.
 A standard snack consists of crackers, fruit and cheese.
 Kitchen duty comes around for a parent roughly every 8-12 weeks depending on the class.